rajnathani/xrest/README.md

 ## File based routing ?

-Yeah the name is apt to it.
-With xRest, each file is a route.
+With xRest, each file is treated as a route.

 ### Conventional routing: